 - Carefully flip all the sweet potato wedges over.
 Transfer back to the oven.
 Bake an additional 15 minutes or until golden brown and slightly crispy.
 Serve immediately.

-*vegetable, refined coconut, or refined avocado all work in the recipe too
+vegetable or refined avocado all work in the recipe too

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.